1991 British Columbia general election: Campaign

 Johnston had little time to make up ground in the polls or distance herself from the now-detested Vander Zalm.
 Additionally, the Socreds were still bitterly divided over the bruising leadership contest.
+The NDP went into the elections as heavy favourites after leading in opinion polls for almost four years.

 The Liberals, who had not been represented in the legislature since 1979, gained slightly in the polls due to great resentment against the ruling Socreds and skepticism towards the NDP.
 A turning point came when Wilson successfully took legal action to be included in the televised leaders' debate, which took place on 8 October.
 During the debate Johnston and Harcourt exchanged many bitter attacks, while Wilson, still not considered a serious contender, was able to successfully portray himself as an "outsider" who was above the partisan bickering of the other two parties.
 Liberal support surged dramatically as a result of Wilson's performance.
 One of the memorable moments of the debate came as Harcourt and Johnston argued loudly amongst each other, when Wilson pointed towards them and declared, "Here's a classic example of why nothing ever gets done in the province of British Columbia."